electrongonewild/Program-TI-devices-using-UniFlash/README.md

 For more details refer [TI's Website](https://www.ti.com/tool/UNIFLASH)

 Follow the steps for getting started:
-* Connect the debugger with the device you want to program.
+* Connect the debugger with the device you want to program
-* Open UniFlash
+* Open UniFlash and enter device name and choose your connection under new configuration
+* Then click start button
+* Browse OUT File for CPU1 and CPU2 which you want to progarm
+* Then load image in CPU1 and CPU2 respectively

 ## Implementation
 ![Alt text](Images/RFID.png?raw=true "Title")